microsoft/fhir-proxy/scripts/Readme.md

 ## Step 3.
 Grant Admin Access (Portal)
-We purposely do not grant Admin Access in the createProxyServiceClient script as not everyone has Application Administrator rights.
-We will supply an "admin script" for this in the next release, in the meantime here are the Azure Portal steps necessary to grant admin access.
+We purposely do not grant admin access in the createproxyservicevclient.bash script as not everyone has Application Administrator rights.
+We will supply an "admin script" for this in the next release.
+In the meantime, here are the Azure Portal steps necessary to grant admin access.

 Log into the Azure Portal, and go to Azure Active Directory